 Your vehicle is equipped with a computer that monitors the engine's emission control system.
 This system is commonly known as the On Board Diagnostics System (OBD-II).
 The OBD-II system protects the environment by ensuring that your vehicle continues to meet government emission standards.
 The OBD-II system also assists your authorized dealer in properly servicing your vehicle.
-When the Service engine soon indicator illuminates, the OBD-II system has detected
+When the Service engine soon indicator illuminates, the OBD-II system has detected a malfunction.
+Temporary malfunctions may cause the Service engine soon indicator to illuminate.
+Examples are:

 - 1. The vehicle has run out of fuel-the engine may misfire or run poorly. - 2.
 Poor fuel quality or water in the fuel-the engine may misfire or run poorly. - 3.
 The fuel cap may not have been securely tightened.
-See $Fuel \ filler$ cap in this chapter. - 4.
-Driving through deep water-the electrical system may be wet.
+See Fuel filler cap in this chapter.

+$4.\ \,$ Driving through deep water-the electrical system may be wet.